tmutas/coding-challenge/README.md

 Note that you need to have at least a JDK installed.
 Spark does work locally without a Hadoop cluster

 #### Running it
-The pipeline is wrapped into a simple `main.py` script that runs the pipeline, and takes the file path as input.
+The pipeline is wrapped into a simple `main.py` script that runs the pipeline, and takes the file path as input, as well as where the Spark/Hive data warehouse shall be written to.
 For production purposes, there is obviously better choices to orchestrate the pipeline, which I didn't implement due to time constraints.
 For example, Apache Airflow could be used to run the provided functions as separate Operators.